 - E. coli (Escherichia coli) or coliform bacteria produces vitamin E, vitamin K, etc.

-- E. coli bacteria are present in human and other herbivores’ intestines which helps the body in digesting the food we eat and produces vitamin B1, B2, and K. Bacteria living in the gut are called gut microbiota in cattle, horses, and other herbivores, for example, Ruminococcus spp., helps in the digestion of cellulose by secreting the enzyme cellulase.
+- E. coli bacteria are present in human and other herbivores’ intestines which helps the body in digesting the food we eat and produces vitamins B1, B2, and K. Bacteria living in the gut are called gut microbiota in cattle, horses, and other herbivores, for example, Ruminococcus spp., helps in the digestion of cellulose by secreting the enzyme cellulase.
 This is how herbivores are able to fulfill the body’s energy demand they need from grass and other plants.